 PTH has a rapid effect (occurring within minutes), whereby it stimulates osteoblasts to pump Ca++ ions out of the fluid surrounding the bone (which has a higher Ca++ concentration) and into the ECF.
 Over a longer time course, PTH stimulates bone resorption.
 Although PTH stimulates bone resorption, it is actually the osteoblasts that express PTH receptors.
 PTH stimulation of osteoblasts causes them to express a signaling molecule that activates osteoclasts.
 For more details, see the page on bone remodeling.

 The other key effect of PTH on the kidney is to stimulate production of 1,25(OH)2D, the active form of vitamin D. A precursor (known specifically as vitamin D3 or cholecalciferol) is synthesized in a photochemical reaction in the skin, in response to sunlight.
-Cholecalciferol (and a similar compound that is present in foods) is then chemically modified in the liver to form 25-(OH)D. The enzyme in the liver is constitutively active, meaning it is always active.
+Cholecalciferol (and a similar compound that is present in foods) is then chemically modified in the liver to form 25-(OH)D. The enzyme in the liver is constitutively active, meaning it is always working.
+By contrast, the kidney enzyme is regulated.
 The role of PTH is to stimulate the regulated kidney enzyme, resulting in the production of 1,25(OH)2D.
 This is extremely important for bone health and Ca++ homeostasis because 1,25(OH)2D works in the small intestine to promote Ca++ absorption.

 In kidney disease, inadequate amounts of 1,25(OH)2D are made.
 What happens is that Ca++ homeostasis is maintained at the expense of bone.
 [Ca++]ECF drops because of a lack of Ca++ absorption from the diet.
 Hypocalcemia stimulates high levels of PTH secretion; this is termed secondary hyperparathyroidism because the problem that causes the hyperparathyroidism is in the kidney, not at the parathyroid gland.
 Secondary hyperparathyroidism is treated by administering vitamin D and Ca++ supplements.
 The drug cinacalcet has recently been approved for the treatment of secondary hyperparathyroidism.
 Cinacalcet is a calcimimetic drug that binds to the Ca++ receptor on cells in the parathyroid gland, inhibiting the secretion of PTH.